Biden's Comments Endanger US, Iran and Israel

-STEPHANOPOULOS: And meanwhile, Prime Minister Netanyahu has made it pretty clear that he agreed with President Obama to give until the end of the year for this whole process of engagement to work.
-After that, he's prepared to make matters into his own hands.
+STEPHANOPOULOS: And meanwhile, Prime Minister Netanyahu has made it pretty clear that he agreed with President Obama to give till the end of the year for this whole process of engagement to work.
+After that, he’s prepared to make matters into his own hands.

 Is that the right approach?

-BIDEN: Look, Israel can determine for itself -- it's a sovereign nation -- what's in their interest and what they decide to do relative to Iran and anyone else.
+BIDEN: Look, Israel can determine for itself — it’s a sovereign nation — what’s in their interest and what they decide to do relative to Iran and anyone else.

 STEPHANOPOULOS: Whether we agree or not?